Buying a new central AC unit can be one of the most expensive purchases you will ever make as a homeowner.

 Purchasing your new central AC unit directly from an HVAC retailer typically provides a substantial cost savings opportunity for homeowners because HVAC contractors who purchase the AC units for you will include a markup in the price of the equipment.
 However, manufacturers tend to frown on consumer-direct purchases because they do not want homeowners trying to install the AC unit as a do-it-yourself project; the danger involved in doing it yourself is real and serious.

 If you do buy direct make sure you purchase your central AC unit through a licensed distributor and that it is installed by a licensed HVAC contractor.
-As long as you meet this criteria buying direct will not void your unit’s warranty.
+As long as you meet this criteria buying direct will not void your unit’s warranty and you may be able to lock in a better price on the cost of the air conditioner.

 Efficiency Equals Energy Savings